sendgrid/php-http-client/TROUBLESHOOTING.md

 <a name="ssl-errors">
 ## Handling SSL Errors

-If any SSL errors occur during API calls, a `RuntimeException` will be thrown.
+If any SSL errors occur during API calls, an `InvalidRequest` will be thrown.
 This will provide information to help debug the issue further.

 If the issue is caused by an unrecognized certificate, it may be possible that PHP is unable to locate your system's CA bundle.
 An easy fix would be requiring the `composer/ca-bundle` package - this library will automatically detect and use that to locate the CA bundle, or use Mozilla's as a fallback.